-We cannot be certain that the retinal scanning display technology or products incorporating this technology will achieve market acceptance.
-If the retinal scanning display technology does not achieve market acceptance, our revenues may not grow.
+We cannot be certain that the scanned beam technology or products incorporating this technology will achieve market acceptance.
+If the scanned beam technology does not achieve market acceptance, our revenues may not grow.

-Our success will depend in part on customer acceptance of the retinal scanning display technology.
-The retinal scanning display technology may not be accepted by manufacturers who use display technologies in their products, by systems integrators who incorporate our products into their products, or by consumers of these products.
-To be accepted, the retinal scanning display technology must meet the expectations of our potential customers in the defense, medical, industrial and consumer markets.
-If our technology fails to achieve market acceptance, we may not be able to continue to develop the retinal scanning display technology.
+Our success will depend in part on customer acceptance of the scanned beam technology.
+The scanned beam technology may not be accepted by manufacturers who use display technologies in their products by systems integrators who incorporate our products into their products, or by consumers of these products.
+To be accepted, the scanned beam technology must meet the expectations of our potential customers in the defense, industrial, medical and consumer markets.
+If our technology fails to achieve market acceptance, we may not be able to continue to develop the scanned beam technology.